phosxd/Ity/Docs/Main.md

 ## Arithmetic
 ### +
 Add to a value.
-This works on numbers, arrays, & strings.
+This works on numbers, arrays, maps & strings.
 ### -
 Subtract from a value.
 Only works on numbers.
 ### \*
 Multiply a value.
-This works on numbers, arrays, & strings.
+This works on numbers, arrays & strings.
 ### /
 Divide a value.
 Only works on numbers.
 ### %